NeckitWin/NeckitWin/README.md

 # 🚀 About Me
 Hello! 👋 I'm Nikita.
-What if I told you that this whole world is not real?
-All you see is code. ☕
+What if I told you that everything you see isn't real?
+It's all just code. ☕

 ## 💻 What I Do
 I'm all about web development, where I merge code with art to create stunning digital experiences.
 My toolkit includes: